The Best All-in-One Screen Screen Recorders & Video Editors

 - No starting walkthrough guide for new users

-You can buy ScreenFlow 9 for $129, but you also get a special deal if you are buying in bulk.
-For $645 and $840 under the special deal, you get access to 5 installations; the latter provides priority support and future discounts when you decide to upgrade.
-Find out more details on the ScreenFlow pricing here.
+You can buy ScreenFlow 10 for $119, but you also get a special deal if you are buying in bulk.
+For $179 and $209 under the special deal, you get access to priority support and future discounts when you decide to upgrade.

 FlashBack lets you record quick videos that can help you make engaging demos and tutorials, and then edit them to add the finishing touches so that your video is ready to be launched.